-Table 10.
-Classification of Frobability of Occurrence Probability of Potential Effect Occurrence Very Low It is unlikely that any consequence will ever arise.
-Low It is unlikely that any consequence would arise within the lifetime of the development.
-Equivalent to an annual probability of less than 0.1% or Flood Zone 1 Medium Circumstances are such that an event is possible in the medium term and likely over the long term, although not necessarily inevitable.
+Occurrence Potential Effect Medium Circumstances are such that an event is possible in the medium term and likely over the long term, although not necessarily inevitable.
 Equivalent to an annual probability between 0.1 and 1% (0.1 and 0.5% for tidal) or Flood Zone 2.
 High Any consequence would appear likely in the medium term and inevitable in the long term (lifetime of the development).
 Equivalent to an annual probability of flooding of greater than 1% (0,5% for tidal) or Flood Zone 3.